Halloween II (1981 film): Television cut

 The television cut runs approximately 92 minutes, roughly one minute less than the theatrical version.
 There are also many edits.
 The murder of Dr. Mixter is presumed to still happen, but remains off camera; as does Janet's, although dialogue indicates she might have also gone home at the end of her shift instead of being killed.
-The scene where Michael stalks Alice is recut to imply that he attacks and kills her neighbor Mrs. Elrod instead.
-Jimmy's discovery of Mrs. Alves dead and his subsequent slipping in the pool of blood has been significantly shortened (or removed altogether in some prints) and moved just prior to the explosion which kills Myers and Loomis.
-Jill's stabbing is less graphic, and a moan from the ground implies she might have survived it.
+The scene where Michael stalks Alice is recut to imply that he attacks and kills her neighbor Mrs. Elrod (Lucille Benson) instead.
+Jimmy's discovery of Mrs. Alves (Gifford) dead and his subsequent slipping in the pool of blood has been significantly shortened (or removed altogether in some prints) and moved just prior to the explosion which kills Myers and Loomis.
+Jill (Tawny Moyer)'s stabbing is less graphic, and a moan from the ground implies she might have survived it.
 Also added are scenes of Michael cutting the power (this explains the dark setting throughout the latter half of the film) and a power generator kicking in.
-There is also extra dialogue between Laurie and Jimmy, Laurie and Mrs. Alves, Janet and Karen, Karen and Mr. Garrett, Bud and Karen, Jill and Jimmy, etc. Another notable difference is the killing of the marshal.
+There is also extra dialogue between Laurie and Jimmy, Laurie and Mrs. Alves, Janet and Karen Bailey (Shoop), Karen and Bernard Garrett (Cliff Emmich), Bud Scarlotti (Rossi) and Karen, Jill and Jimmy, etc. Another notable difference is the killing of Marshal Terrence Gummell (John Zenda).
 In the theatrical version his throat is slit, while in the TV version it is softened, with Michael grabbing him and stabbing him from behind (with no detail shown).
 While the theatrical version ends with the deaths of Michael Myers and Dr. Loomis and leaves the audience in a gray area as to whether Jimmy survives, the television cut features an extended ending showing Jimmy alive (with a bandaged head wound from his slip) in the ambulance with Laurie Strode.
 They hold hands and Laurie says, "We made it."